Jacques d'Arc: Life

 D'Arc's relationship with his daughter Joan was sometimes in conflict.
 He had recurring dreams about Joan going off to war around the same time that she had similar dreams.
 He interpreted these dreams as a warning because he believed that the only women associated with the military were prostitutes.
 D'Arc told his sons that if the dreams were to come true, he would want them to drown Joan, or he would do it himself.
 D'Arc subsequently tried to marry off Joan in an attempt to control her deviant behaviour, but she refused.

-His daughter Joan had an important relationship with French ruler Charles VII, who used her public popularity and presence to great effect at his coronation.
+His daughter Joan had an important relationship with French ruler King Charles VII, who used her public popularity and presence to great effect at his coronation.
 D'Arc also attended the coronation festivities and stayed in the city of Reims afterwards, from at least 17 July to 5 September 1429.
 Charles VII ennobled the d'Arc family with a coat of arms, which included the fleur-de-lis, in recognition of Joan's leadership contributions in late 1429.
 When Joan was asked about her family's status of nobility during her heresy trial in 1431, she made it clear that she had not wished her accomplishments to be undeservedly bestowed upon the rest of her family.
 However, Joan's brothers quickly made use of their ennobled surname, du Luys.
 Joan's testimony barely mentioned her family with any affection, which suggests that they did not have a particularly close relationship and that she placed a higher importance on her spiritual life.

 A significant amount of historical information regarding the d'Arc family and life in Domrémy is sourced from the transcripts of Joan of Arc's trial for heresy in 1431 and retrial in 1455.

 D'Arc died in 1431.
 Some historical accounts have attributed his cause of death to the grief he experienced when mourning the loss of his daughter.